TheNoodleMoose/FindU/README.md

-# FindU
+# Mark Me
-### Welcome To The Readme For FindU, a site that will change the way you meet up with friends!
+### Welcome To The Readme For Mark Me, a site that will change the way you meet up with friends!

-# The Vision of FindU
+# The Vision of Mark Me
-We created FindU with the hopes to make locating and hanging out with friends simpler and accessible to all.
-Whether you just want to see where someone is at, to contacting them to go out for lunch, FindU is the solution to these common, everyday problems.
-FindU is a work of passion and is still in development!
+We created Mark Me with the hopes to make locating and hanging out with friends simpler and accessible to all.
+Whether you just want to see where someone is at, to contacting them to go out for lunch, Mark Me is the solution to these common, everyday problems.
+Mark Me is a work of passion and is still in development!

 ### Starting step
 When the pages loads up, you will be greeted with a screen to sign in.
 You can either sign up with a gmail account, or create a new account using email and password.